d2l-ai/d2l-en/chapter_optimization/lr-scheduler.md

 train(net, train_iter, test_iter, num_epochs, loss, trainer, ctx)
 ```

 This worked quite a bit better than previously.
 Two things stand out: the curve was rather more smooth than previously.
 Secondly, there was less overfitting.
 Unfortunately it is not a well-resolved question as to why certain strategies lead to less overfitting in *theory*.
 There is some argument that a smaller stepsize will lead to parameters that are closer to zero and thus simpler.
-However, this doesn't explain the phenomenon entirely since we don't really stop early but simply reduce the learning rate gently.
+However, this does not explain the phenomenon entirely since we do not really stop early but simply reduce the learning rate gently.

 ## Policies